minprog/programmeren-ki/other/cypher/index.md

 Let's dive into cryptography.
 There are plenty of ways to hide messages in plain sight.
 You might consider [writing messages using invisible ink](https://en.wikipedia.org/wiki/Invisible_ink).
 Or you can learn sign language, which many people still don't understand.
 Chances are that no one will get your message... unless someone knows how to get it.

 Cryptography is the field of study that considers ways of encrypting messages into *other messages* that aren't as easy to read.
-Such methods have been in use since at least the era of [classical antiquity](https://en.wikipedia.org/wiki/History_of_cryptography).
+Such methods have been in use since at least the era of [classical antiquity](https://en.wikipedia.org/wiki/History_of_cryptography) (one notable method is the subject of the extra assignment).

 One way of encrypting messages is by applying a **cypher**, i.e. substituting letters by different letters in a systematic fashion.
 The algorithm that you're going to implement is composed of two different cyphers:

 1. Replace *each letter* in the text with matching letters on the other end of the alphabet.
 For example, the letter `a` might be replaced with `z` and `b` with `y`.